apache/druid/integration-tests/README.md

   mvn verify -P int-tests-config-file -Dit.test=<test_name>
 ```

-Running a Test That Cloud
+Running a Test That Uses Cloud
 -------------------
 The integration test that indexes from Cloud or uses Cloud as deep storage is not run as part
 of the integration test run discussed above.
 Running these tests requires the user to provide